 When marking lambs, ensure tail length is appropriate to minimise stain around the breech and reduce flystrike risk throughout the sheep's life.
 The recommended tail length for ewes is to ensure the healed tail just covers the vulva.
-This means docking immediately below the third palpable joint or through the third joint space.
+This means docking immediately below the third or fourth palpable joint.
 Male lambs should have their tails docked to the same length as ewe lambs.

-This is the optimal length to help the animal when lifting their tail to channel urine and faeces, away from breech wool.
+This is the optimal length to help the animal when lifting their tail to channel urine and faeces away from breech wool.
 It also helps to prevent prolapse (common in sheep with very short tails) and protects soft tissue from cancers caused by sun exposure.